matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 #### Errors:

-An HTTP response with a status code of 404 is returned if the target server is not a member of the requested room or the requesting server is not allowed to access the room.
+An HTTP response with a status code of 404 and an error code of `M_NOT_FOUND` is returned if the target server is not a member of the requested room or the requesting server is not allowed to access the room.

 ### MSC1772 Ordering